navido89/Police_Force_US/README.md

 + A dataset from the Washington Post was used, which had over 5700 data points.
 + Cleaned the data by using pandas.
 + As far as feature engineering, 9 out of the total 17 variables type had to be transformed into different types.
-+ To read more about the data cleanining process <a href="https://towardsdatascience.com/an-examination-of-fatal-force-by-police-in-the-us-db897d97085c" target="_blank">click here</a> and read section "Materials and Methods (Data Cleaning)".
++ To read more about the data cleanining process <a href="https://towardsdatascience.com/an-examination-of-fatal-force-by-police-in-the-us-db897d97085c#9048" target="_blank">click here.</a>

 ## Project Results:
 [(Back to top)](#table-of-contents)